 Why Are Honda/Acura Lower Ball Joints Know Famous?

-Honda ball joint failure issue is highly exaggerated.
-I have friends who used their honda cars for more than 6 years without failure.
-Although they had to replace the ball joint at some point.
+Honda’s ball joint failure issue is highly exaggerated.
+I have friends who have used their Honda cars for more than six years without failure.
+However, they had to replace the ball joint at some point.

-- Some 3G Acura Tl especially 2004 Acura TL can be prone to ball joint failure is not properly installed
+- Some 3G Acura Tl, especially the 2004 Acura TL, can be prone to ball joint failure if not properly installed

-- To be honest, most hondas manufactured before 2010 are likely to face this issue if maintenance is not carried out or you neglect the warning signs.
+- To be honest, most Hondas manufactured before 2010 will likely face this issue if maintenance is not carried out or you neglect the warning signs.

 Causes of Ball Joints Failure in Older Honda and Acura